 The answer to the question ‘Is surfing hard?’ is a resounding yes.
 However, it is absolutely possible to learn surfing, at any age!
 The below points elaborate on why it is hard to learn surfing, and offer insights and advice on how to make it easier.

-- 1. You don’t have the right equipment.
+- 1. Is surfing hard?
+Probably, if you don’t have the right surf equipment.

-- 2. You aren’t surfing in the right conditions.
+- 2. Is surfing hard?
+Yes, if you aren’t surfing in the right conditions.

 - 3. You need to spend more time in the water.